MasoniteFramework/docs/architectural-concepts/service-providers.md

 ### WSGI

 First, the `wsgi = False` just tells Masonite that this specific provider does not need the WSGI server to be running.
 When the WSGI server first starts, it will execute all service providers that have `wsgi` set to `False`.
 Whenever a provider only binds things into the container and we don't need things like requests or routes, then consider setting `wsgi` to `False`. the `ServiceProvider` class we inherited from sets `wsgi` to `True` by default.
-Whenever `wsgi` is `True` then the service provider will fire on every request.
+Whenever `wsgi` is `True` then the service provider will fire the boot method on every request.

 ### Register